mmikowski/mmikowski.github.io/_posts/2016-02-22-powercss-nears-release.md

 - **Familiar workflow** - Virtual stylesheets and virtual cascades are used to minimize the effort for CSS experts.
-- **Highly optimized CSS** - Only **one single stylesheet** is used for all application styling *and* umerous redundancies are removed during the preparation of the CSS.
+- **Highly optimized CSS** - Only **one single stylesheet** is used for all application styling *and* numerous redundancies are removed during the preparation of the CSS.
 As a result the browser rendering engine can work much more efficiently.
 - **Highly compressible** - PowerCSS can be compressed to a fraction of static CSS.